 The contractor, Hoerr Construction, will notify you if you are required to limit water usage at times.
 All equipment will be inserted through existing manholes, and there will be periodic lane closures on local streets.
 Individual sanitary sewer service pipes will be connected to the lined sewer service main pipe after the lining is cured.

 Residents in these areas will observe increased truck traffic, periodic lane closures, and equipment noise.
 Residents will be asked to limit water usage at times.
 Any disturbed areas or damaged pavement will be repaired in a timely manner.
 There are no planned impacts to utility service.

-Current information: The contractor anticipates cleaning and lining the sanitary sewer locations within Country Club Estates in the summer of 2021 and cleaning and lining the sanitary sewers in the areas surrounding Sylvan Lake in the fall of 2021.
+Current information: The contractor anticipates cleaning and lining the sanitary sewer locations within Country Club Estates beginning in mid-August and cleaning and lining the sanitary sewers in the areas surrounding Sylvan Lake in the fall of 2021.

 Please direct any questions to LCPW Maintenance at 847-377-7500.